Cardiff Central bus station

 Cardiff Central bus station was the main bus transport interchange in the Cardiff city centre until it closed on 1 August 2015.
 With 34 stands, it was the largest bus station in Wales.
 It was located adjacent to Cardiff Central railway station forming a major interchange.
-Construction of a new bus and transport interchange on the site of the former NCP multi-storey car park in Wood Street, adjacent to the old bus station, is underway with an expected date of completion in Spring 2023.
+Construction of a new bus and transport interchange on the site of the former NCP multi-storey car park in Wood Street, adjacent to the old bus station, began in 2020 and was completed in spring 2024.

 The station used to handle the vast majority of bus and coach services that run in and through the city.
 Notable exceptions were Megabus services (which called at Kingsway and Cardiff University), Stagecoach South Wales route 122 (which called at Greyfriars Road) and EST route 89 (which used Customhouse Street).

 History

 The site of Cardiff's bus station had previously been an area of housing and shops known as Temperance Town.
 However, demolition of Temperance Town commenced in 1937 after the Great Western Railway persuaded the Cardiff Corporation to improve the view from their new railway station.
 The Central bus station opened in 1954.

 Demolition of the bus station began in 2008 with the terminus building being demolished.
 Before work began, there were eight concourses lettered A-F and W with each concourse having numbered stands.